elhoferson/DI-1-Hexentanz/README.md

 ### Cheating and detection
-Cheating is possible in a build in way.
 It is possible see the color of the witches, when covering the brightness sensor.
 So it's helpful for moving the right witch to the goal.

 If you detect that a player has cheated, than you can blame him for cheating.
 If you are correct, the player has to miss a turn, if not, you have to miss a turn.